AbsaOSS/living-doc-generator/README.md

   env:
     GITHUB-TOKEN: ${{ secrets.REPOSITORIES_ACCESS_TOKEN }}
   with:
+    report-page: true

     # regimes de/activation
     liv-doc-regime: false
 ```

+> **Report page**: The report page is a summary of the errors found during the generation of living documents.

 See the default action step definitions for each regime: